 Months of entry

-MA Illustration and Visual Media explores the creation and production of images at a time of unparalleled possibilities for skilled visual communicators.
-You will specifically investigate the opportunities for imagemakers to work with time-based, sequential, interactive and narrative forms.
-This will develop an experimental illustration practice that reflects the integrated nature of the design, communication and media industries.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+MA Illustration and Visual Media explores the creation and contextualisation of images at a time of unparalleled possibilities for engagement in visual culture.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 About London College of Communication